 At or around freezing weird things can happen.
-The slushy snow can be melting almost as fast as it hits the ground, but can still collect on your chain and get carried into your rear gear cluster and freeze there.
+The slushy snow can melt almost as fast as it hits the ground, but can still collect on your chain and get carried into your rear gear cluster and freeze there.

 This puts the ice building up on the cogs under tremendous pressure, which lowers the melting point, which keeps that gear (and only that one) free of ice till you can limp along to the end of your journey.

 Don’t forget to fill in the neck opening at the top of your jacket.
-(Again a balaclava is great for this).
-By this time you better have already gotten out of those race-oriented cycle shoes and into a winter boot or light weight hiking boot or your toes will start to freeze in under 30 minutes.
+By this time you better have already gotten out of those race-oriented cycle shoes and into a winter boot or lightweight hiking boot or your toes will start to freeze in under 30 minutes.

-From about +20F to about –20F is perfect icebiking weather.
-Never any slush, not much deep new snow to deal with, the only bad part is the wind.
-After –20F, you have to start wearing a lot of movement inhibiting clothes.
+From about +20F to about –20F is perfect ice biking weather.
+Never any slush, and not much deep new snow to deal with, the only bad part is the wind.
+After –20F, you have to start wearing a lot of movement-inhibiting clothes.
 However, I never notice much difference from -20F down to -40, because by the time it is that cold you are usually dressed for it, and you can compensate for the temperature by working a little harder.

-Weird valve problem can happen if you ride through water at really cold temps.
-There have been more than one report on the icebike mailing list and on rec.bicycles.tech news-group about Schrader valves opening (perhaps due to expansion of freezing water in the top of the valve stem), and the tire going flat almost instantly, but upon inspection, no visible damage to either tire or valve.
+Weird valve problems can happen if you ride through water at really cold temps.
+There has been more than one report on the ice bike mailing list and rec.bicycles.tech newsgroup about Schrader valves opening (perhaps due to expansion of freezing water in the top of the valve stem), and the tire going flat almost instantly, but upon inspection, no visible damage to either tire or valve.
 Simply re-inflate and it works fine.
 Avoid the puddles.